rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 Open the terminal emulator for Ultra96 and do the following:
 1. Login: The username is 'xilinx' and the password is 'xilinx'.
 Your sudo password is also 'xilinx'.
 2. Run the command `ip a` to see all ethernet interfaces.
 You should see:
     1. usb0 at 192.168.3.1/24
- 2. eth0 at an address determined by your DHCP server
+    2. eth0 at an address determined by your DHCP server.
+This is the address for the ultra96 as a greengrass controller.
     3. Other interfaces will not be used in this workshop
 3. Now run `ping -c 3 www.xilinx.com` to verify internet connectivity.

 ## AWS Cloud Setup